-After completing detox, you’ll be ready to start treatment for your addiction.
+After completing detoxification, you’ll be ready to start treatment for your addiction.
 Detox doesn’t cure your substance abuse disorder.
 Instead, it allows you to begin treatment with a clear head and a healthier body.
 To move forward with recovery, you need to address the issues that affect your life in such a way that you became addicted to drugs or alcohol.
 This includes things like how you see yourself, how you cope with triggers and temptations to relapse and your mental health.
 Attending an outpatient or inpatient addiction program will help with these issues by providing you with addiction education, group and individual therapy, relapse prevention techniques, support groups, psychiatric care, aftercare, and more.

 Whether you go to inpatient or outpatient treatment is up to you.
 However, your doctor in detox will likely make a recommendation of which level of care might be the most effective for you.
 If it’s at all possible, you should follow that advice.
 Drug and alcohol addiction treatment provides hope, structure, and the tools you need to enjoy a fulfilling drug-free life.
 With willingness and support, you can change the course of your life for the better.

-Some people who seek treatment for drug or alcohol addiction choose to go to rehab in another city or state rather than the city where they live.
-There are various benefits to traveling for rehab, especially if you can’t find one that you like in your location, or if you want to put some physical distance between you and the distractions and triggers that are close to home.
+Some people who seek treatment for drug or alcohol addiction choose to go to residential treatment in another city or state rather than the city where they live.
+There are various benefits to traveling for drug rehab, especially if you can’t find one that you like in your location, or if you want to put some physical distance between you and the distractions and triggers that are close to home.
 Additionally, when you travel for treatment, you may benefit from:

-Some people choose to travel for rehab because they want the added layer of privacy that going away to treatment can provide.
-People who have high-profile jobs or reputations to maintain may feel more comfortable if they go to a facility far away from their daily lives.
+Some people choose to travel for drug rehab because they want the added layer of privacy that going away to treatment can provide.
+People who have high-profile jobs or reputations to maintain may feel more comfortable if they go to a detox facility far away from their daily lives.